myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

    <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/mbed-Actuator-publish-response-zoom.png" width="660" height="430" alt="mbed-actuator-publish-response-zoom"><br/><br/></p>

-*TIP: You can refer to the <a href="" target="_blank">example file</a> that includes our example code for controlling this LED actuator on our Nucleo board.*
+*TIP: As a reminder, you can refer to this <a href="https://developer.mbed.org/teams/myDevicesIoT/code/Cayenne-X-NUCLEO-IDW01M1-TMP36/" target="_blank">example project on mbed</a> that includes the code mentioned in this section.*

 Once you have written code to handle the actuator, click on the Compile button and download the binary file from mbed.
 Drag & drop the updated binary file to your device’s folder.
 Even though we already have a binary file in place in our Nucleo board’s folder, that won’t matter.
 The Nucleo board will use the newest binary, removing the old file already there.
 Shortly after placing the updated binary in the shared folder, the Nucleo board will run the program.
 As soon as your board comes online, you can use the dashboard to interact with your actuator.